Gorillaz, the virtual band created by Damon Albarn and Jamie Hewlett, has released their ninth studio album, 'The Mountain.'

 - Syrian singer Omar Souleyman (featured on "Damascus")

-- Yasiin Bey (formerly Mos Def, also featured on "Damascus")
+- Yasiin Bey (formerly Mos Def, featured on "Damascus")

 - Joe Talbot of Idles (featured on "The God Of Lying")

-- Johnny Marr (ex-The Smiths guitarist, featured on tracks including "The Plastic Guru")
+- Johnny Marr (ex-The Smiths, featured on "The Plastic Guru" and several tracks)

 - Art-pop duo Sparks (featured on "The Happy Dictator")